bpostance/bpostance.github.io/_posts/2020-09-01-working-with-MODIS-data.md

 ![png]({{ "/assets/images/2020-09-01-MODIS-fig5.png" }})

-However, in order to plot our MODIS Bands1-7 GeoTiff we will need to reproject the data from EPSG:9122 to the same CRS EPSG:4326 as GeoPandas.
+However, in order to plot our MODIS Bands1-7 GeoTiff we will need to re-project the data from EPSG:9122 to the same CRS EPSG:4326 as GeoPandas.
 We can do this using [rasterio](https://rasterio.readthedocs.io/en/latest/topics/reproject.html) (see also[ this guide from Earth Lab at University of Colorado, Boulder)](https://www.earthdatascience.org/courses/use-data-open-source-python/intro-raster-data-python/raster-data-processing/reproject-raster/).

-Altering CRS and reprojection is usefull for many geospatial analysis.
-The [OSGEO GDAL](https://gdal.org/) "*Geospatial Data Abstraction Library*" is another great tool for reprojection and QGIS provide a nice background on the topic [here](https://docs.qgis.org/3.10/en/docs/training_manual/vector_analysis/reproject_transform.html?highlight=reprojecting)
+Altering CRS and re-projection is useful for many geospatial analysis.
+The [OSGEO GDAL](https://gdal.org/) "*Geospatial Data Abstraction Library*" is another great tool for re-projection and QGIS provide a nice background on the topic [here](https://docs.qgis.org/3.10/en/docs/training_manual/vector_analysis/reproject_transform.html?highlight=reprojecting)

 ```python